 Many people may consider sports beverages a good alternative to oral rehydration solutions.
 However, the

 These drinks can also contain high amounts of sugar, which can be stimulating to the bowels and could worsen symptoms.

 If these drink types are all that a person has available, they should dilute them with water.

 - caffeinated tea

-A person can often treat mild to moderate food poisoning with over-the-counter methods.
-However, if a person has any of the following symptoms, they may need to see a doctor:
+A person can often treat mild to moderate food poisoning with at-home care.
+However, if a person has severe symptoms such as the following, they should see a doctor: